+right to be accompanied by a person of their choosing, including a victim advocate, when they file a report and to any meetings related to institutional disciplinary proceedings.
 A victim has the right and is encouraged to notify proper law enforcement authorities, including UWPD and local police, to report sexual assault, domestic violence, dating violence and/or stalking.
 Victims have the right to be assisted by campus authorities in notifying law enforcement if the victim chooses.
 UW-Madison will comply with a request for assistance in notifying law enforcement.
 Victims also have the right to decline to notify law enforcement.
 If the crime occurred on UW-Madison property, UWPD has jurisdiction.
 If the crime occurred off campus, the victim can notify the appropriate local law enforcement agency with jurisdiction at the location of the crime.
 UWPD will assist the victim in identifying the correct law enforcement agency and will assist the victim in reporting it to that agency.
 Victims have the right to NOT notify law enforcement or report the crime if they so choose.

-If a victim chooses to report to UWPD, the Sexual Misconduct Resource and Response Program, the Dean of Students Office, or the Office of Human Resources - Workforce Relations, UW-Madison will investigate for a policy violation and, where applicable, pursue disciplinary action against the person alleged to have committed the offense.
+If a victim chooses to report to UWPD, the Sexual Misconduct Resource and Response Program, Office of Student Assistance and Support, or the Office of Human Resources - Workforce Relations, UW-Madison will investigate for a policy violation and, where applicable, pursue disciplinary action against the person alleged to have committed the offense.
 The University is required to respond appropriately to all reports of sexual harassment and sexual violence, and will do so when it receives notice of such allegations from designated reporting offices.